camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 This document defines that if the optional prompt parameter is absent from the OIDC authentication request then the API consumer uses network-based authentication to identify the subscription.
 * If the subscription belongs to a business contract then the authorization server MUST return an error.
 * If the subscription belongs to a private contract but there are several contracts to the contract holder then the authorization server MUST return an error.
-* If the subscription identifies one MSISDN but other subscriptions for the same MSISDN exist then the authoriztoin server MUST return an error.

 The API provider could start User-Interaction to resolve the above cases, but that likely leads to different behaviour by different API producers.